 "Maybe," Kate answered with a slight smile.
 "There is a limit to how much time the UNIT science team can devote to such things around dealing with active threats.
 Geneva thought it was a good time to start using outside intelligence."

 "I'm not sure about that," Rose admitted.
 "Before I'd say it was a good idea, but now…" Rose nodded to the doorway, "Maybe it is too exposed."

-"There are bound to be some growing pains," Kate said.
+"There are bound to be some growing pains," Kate reminded her gently.
 "But UNIT is trying to improve itself.
 Science leads."

 Rose looked over at Kate with a quizzical expression at Kate's words.
 "What do you want for UNIT?"
 Rose asked quietly.